Watch as Wearsiders flock to the coast to enjoy their Good Fryday fish and chips

 By midday, long queues could been seen snaking away from many of Sunderland’s most popular fish and chip shops.

-According to Roman Catholic customs, Christians refrain from eating the flesh of warm-blooded animals on Good Friday in recognition of the day Jesus was crucified, but can eat fish.
+According to Roman Catholic customs, Christians refrain from eating the flesh of warm-blooded animals on Good Friday in recognition of the day Jesus was crucified - but they can eat fish.

-The tradition has now been adopted and enjoyed by atheists and people of all religious faiths.
+The tradition has now been adopted and enjoyed by many, regardless of their religious beliefs.

 Two of the most popular places to enjoy fish and chips is Queens Cafe and Michella’s.